hackwitus/borrowIt/README.md

 We are following a mono-repo structure for this project.
 That means both the client and API are in this repository!
 Now even though this makes deployment a bit harder, it makes developing a lot easier for everyone else.

 Before starting the application you must install the required packages into both the client and the API.
-You can do this by typing changing into the client directory and running `npm install`.
+You can do this by changing into the client directory and running `npm install`.
 Repeat this step by changing into the API directory and running `npm install` there.
 This will download the required modules for the project.

 If you'd like to run both the client and the api at the same in one terminal you can use `npm run start-all`; alternatively you can run `npm run start-api` in one terminal tab and `npm run start-client` in another.
 You can also `cd` into one of the directories and run their standard start commands.